KitKatClub: Nightclub

 The KitKatClub is known for its sexually uninhibited parties.
 Guests are allowed to engage in sexual intercourse openly at the venue.
 The motto of the club is "do what you want but stay in communication".
 Patrons are diverse, including heterosexuals and members of the LGBT+ community.

 A strict dress code is applied for entry at the door, often enforced by Kirsten Krüger herself during the "Carneball Bizarre Club Night" events, held on Saturdays, and requiring fetish, latex, leather, kinky, high style, and glamour.
 The venue consists of three dance floors and an outdoor area with a pool.
-It is decorated with ultra-violet light and fluorescent colour paintings by the Berlin-based painter Vigor Calma aka "Der Träumer" (the dreamer).
+It is decorated with ultra-violet light and fluorescent colour paintings by the Berlin-based painter Vigor Calma "Der Träumer" (the dreamer).

 Nowadays, the emphasis in the club is more on music and dancing than on sexual activities.